University of Minnesota

 We follow the founding of the institutions and disciplines of CVD epidemiology and preventive cardiology; their contribution to understanding the broader “Epidemiologic Transition,” that fundamental shift in public health focus beyond infectious to chronic diseases.

-The research of this website and writing of its companion book are supported by a physical and electronic archive of early CVD documents and photographs.
-Housed in the School of Public Health’s Epidemiology Division, the archive contains collections of Ancel Keys’s, Henry Taylor’s, and Henry Blackburn’s personal and professional papers as well as early documentation of American Heart Association and National Heart, Lung and Blood Institute activities.
+The primary sources for this website are in a physical and electronic archive of early documents and photographs housed in the Blackburn-Keys Collection on the History of Cardiovascular Disease Epidemiology at the University Archives in the Elmer L. Andersen Library at the University of Minnesota, Minneapolis.
+The archive contains collections of Ancel Keys’s, Henry Taylor’s, and Henry Blackburn’s personal and professional papers as well as early documentation of American Heart Association and National Heart, Lung and Blood Institute activities.
 Please contact black002@umn.edu for more information about these holdings and access to them.